-2.1 The Council recently commissioned consultants to carry out an open space audit.
-This has resulted in changes to the open space standards that are currently in the adopted Core Strategy.
-The Council wants to bring forward the new standards in an updated Open Space, Sport and Recreation policy to enable a Planning Obligations and Developer Contributions SPD to be prepared based on the most up-to-date information.
-This policy will replace the existing Policy CS15.
+2.1 The Council commissioned consultants to carry out an open space audit in 2015.
+This resulted in changes to the open space standards that are currently in the adopted Core Strategy.
+The Council has brought forward the new standards in an updated Open Space, Sport and Recreation policy to enable a Planning Obligations and Developer Contributions SPD to be prepared based on the most up-to-date information.
+This policy replaces the existing Policy CS15.

-Open Space, Sport and Recreation
+CS15 Open Space, Sport and Recreation